-A medicine walk is a way common to some First Nations Peoples' and Inuit Peoples' vision quests, Australian Indigenous Peoples' walkabouts, and other Indigenous Peoples' rites of passage.
+A medicine walk is a way common to some First Nations Peoples' and Inuit Peoples, sometimes called vision quests.
+It is also very like Australian Indigenous Peoples' walkabouts, and other Indigenous Peoples' rites of passage.
 The medicine walk is meditation while journeying.
-The journeying can be metaphorical or an actual journey.
+The journeying can be metaphorical (a though process) or an actual physical journey.
 It connects us to our own sources of guidance and support during times of transition.
 It helps provide answers to the basic questions: where am I going?
-What must I leave behind?
+What thinking or misinformation must I now leave behind?
 What did I "know" that is no longer accurate or useful?
 What do I need to learn now?
-It may also be used as part of a healing or renewal.
+A medicine walk may also be used as part of a healing or renewal.
 Medicine, here, refers to what you need in order to be whole, and what you have to offer others.
 Your medicine is both a gift from outside and a quality of your inner nature.
 A medicine walk sometimes sparks the realization that there is a need for a longer and more intensive vision quest or walkabout - metaphorically or in reality.